-If you would like to use your own sunscreen (not the Babyganics 50 SPF provided by NLG), please have your child's physician fill out a physician order and then complete the parent/guardian permission form

-(giving permission for a member of the nursing department and your child's staff to administer the sunscreen).
-Additionally, if you are choosing not to utilize the sunscreen that is provided by NLG, you are responsible for providing the sunscreen that your child should use while at NLG.
+If you would like to use your own sunscreen (not the Babyganics 50 SPF provided by NLG), please send this in to school and notify your child's Clinical Director and Lead of your sunscreen preference to ensure they know which sunscreen to apply before going outdoors.
+If you are choosing not to utilize the sunscreen that is provided by NLG, you are responsible for regularly providing the sunscreen that your child should use while at NLG.

 If you would like your child to utilize bug spray during the school day, you are responsible for providing this product, as well.
-In order for bug spray to be applied to your child during the school day NLG requires both a physician order and parental consent (the same process as the non-NLG provided sunscreen).
+In order for bug spray to be applied to your child during the school day NLG requires both a physician order and parental consent.

-I. Extreme Weather Policy
+M. Extreme Weather Policy